-Appendix A: School Visit: Group Leader's Checklist
+Appendix A: School Visit: Group Leader's Checklist and Planning sheet

-Destination: Date: Year Group (s):(Attach list of names if it is no t the whole year group) Group Leader: Mobile No: Time leaving school: Time returning to school: For All Visits: Have you: In hand Completed (date) Checked your arrangements against the guidelines in the Health and Safety Policy and Procedures (Section Seven)? , Discussed outline details with the EVC?
-Submitted the Request for Visit form via Evolve and had permission from the Headmistress to organise the trip?
-Informed colleagues of the date of the trip and provided a list of girls involved?
+Destination: •••••••• Date: Year Group (s):(Attach list of names if it i year group) s not the wh ole Group Leader: Mobile No: ••• Time leaving school: Time returning to school: •••• For All Visits: Have you: In hand Completed (date) Checked your arrangements against the guidelines in the Health and Safety Policy and Procedures (Section Seven)? (date) Discussed outline details with the EVC?
+Submitted the Request for Visit form via Evolve and had permission from the Headmistress to organise the trip? nformed colleagues of the date of the trip and provided a list of girls involved?
 Sent the letter to parents to the Headmistress for approval prior to issuing it, ensuring that it requests details of any updated medical needs?
 Completed a comprehensive Risk Assessment and given copies to the EVC and all accompanying staff at least one week before visit?
-Gone over the Risk Assessment with accompanying staff and pupils one week before visit?
+Sone over the Risk Assessment with accompanying staff and pupils one week pefore visit?
 Made contingency plans for a change of arrangements during the visit?
 Given parents all relevant details for the activities involved in the visit?
 Had permission from each girl's parents/guardians for their daughter to go on the visit, along with emergency contact numbers and any updated medical needs?
 (NB: They cannot go without written permission).
 Arranged for an appropriate number of staff to go on the visit with you?
 Completed the cover request forms for all accompanying staff and submitted them to Mr N Southall at least a week before the visit?
 Briefed accompanying staff on duties, domestic arrangements, activities, etc?
+1